Why I left America – And Why Other Veterans Are Leaving Too…

 Enjoying a beer and sunset on the coast of Africa, check me out on Instagram and TikTok for living abroad adventures.

 The American dream is alive, it’s just not in America.
 The rising cost of living and inflation hits veterans on a fixed income especially hard.
 Financial health is mental health and when you can live cheaper, life gets easier.
 My apartment in Boston was $2,500 a month and my rent in the Dominican Republic is $500.
 My first apartment abroad in Thailand was $350 a month.
-But it’s not only living a higher quality of life that’s appealing abroad for America’s veterans, it’s enjoying a reprieve from the reality show of the United States.
-Check out my article 5 Tips For Vets Moving Abroad and Planning Your Vet Move Abroad: The Financial Aspect where I write about picking you country.
+But it’s not only living a higher quality of life that’s appealing abroad for America’s veterans, it’s enjoying a reprieve from the insane reality show of the United States.
+There’s a tension in the air through the States that you just feel, it feels almost impossible to escape the negativity.

 We gave a lot to a nation that gave us little, and we’re so fed up with the tension and absurdity that we’re leaving.
 We can receive our military benefits abroad, get cheaper healthcare, and live higher quality lives.
 We learned you don’t get rich working for the government unless you’re in congress, but we don’t need to be rich by American standards to live well abroad.